bemeurer/bemeurer.github.io/content/post/2018-12-04-macos-good-bad-ugly.md

 MacBook, mostly because IDEs just aren't my thing, but the few times I tried it to test things out it seemed fine.

 Now to the hardware: it's fantastic.
 The MacBook Pro[^2] feels absolutely amazing when you hold it, and looks beautiful.
 I can confidently say this laptop has the best look & feel of anything I've ever owned or used, period.
 The keyboard, despite all the heavy criticism on the internet, was rather good in my opinion, even though the ultra-short travel distance does make typing over long periods of time a little exhausting.
-The backlight on the keyboard is very nice, and the brightness levels are appropriate, and I find that they often hit the sweet-spot I needed for a variety of situations.
+The backlight on the keyboard is nice, and the brightness levels are appropriate, and I find that they often hit the sweet-spot I needed for a variety of situations.
 The touchpad is truly phenomenal, and miles ahead of anything anyone else has to offer; I never thought a touchpad could feel this good.
 The screen is OK.

 Another note on hardware that I really feel deserves its own section is audio, because it's phenomenal.
 It is absolutely amazing to me that a laptop this thin